How to play Boutique Hotel Manager

 • Players take turns starting from the youngest, proceeding clockwise.

-• The player rolls the white Check-in Die; the result shows the day guests are checking in.
+• The player then rolls the white Check-in Die; the result shows the day guests are checking in.

 • The player draws and reveals a Guest Card, which shows the type of stay the guests are trying to book.